zioCristia/esp-energy-monitor-v1/README.md

-# Esp energy monitor
+# Esp energy monitor - Version 1
-### Soon will arrive the new and better version of this board
+### Soon will arrive the new and better [version](https://github.com/zioCristia/esp-energy-monitor-v1) of this board
 Esp32 based module, 220V ac powered, energy monitor with two ct sensors for solar power and home power, and an LCD I2C display for visualization.
 Integrated with ESPhome in my IoT house based in Home Assistant.
 Any possibility of improvement is accepted.